 The response time at 60Hz is decent.
 It's a bit slow in the darker transitions, causing slightly more motion blur in dark scenes.
 The recommended overdrive setting is again 'Faster' because 'Fastest' causes much more overshoot.

 The Samsung G5 Odyssey is advertised to have a flicker-free backlight.
 It's flicker-free when the backlight is set above 0%; however, there's a 144Hz flickering when the backlight is at 0%, which matches the monitor's refresh rate.
+If flicker bothers you, the Dell S2722DGM is a similar monitor that's completely flicker-free.

 The Samsung G5 Odyssey has an optional Black Frame Insertion feature to improve motion clarity, but like most monitors, it can't be used at the same time as VRR.
 When enabled, the screen becomes noticeably darker due to the lack of brightness compensation, and it remains active as long as you don't adjust the screen's brightness.
 It sometimes causes the screen to dim so much that we can barely navigate the on-screen menu, and we could only get the brightness to return to normal after unplugging the monitor.
 Additionally, it causes noticeable dark smearing behind fast-moving objects.
 To use BFI, set the monitor's overdrive setting to 'Fastest (MBR)'.